 Econ 101: Defining a Rational (and Conscious) Agent

-The economic way of thinking requires us to make models and predictions by keeping in mind the end result.
+Economic thinking requires us to make models and predictions by considering the result.
 Think of climate change due to human activity.
-To reduce the human impact on the rate of climate change (even to a marginal extent) there have to be set up policies that reform the way we burn energy i.e. reduce our carbon imprint.
-By how much though?
+To reduce the human impact on the rate of climate change (even to a marginal extent), there have to be set up policies that reform the way we burn energy, i.e., reduce our carbon imprint.
+By how much, though?

 Who is a rational agent?
-Is the agent rational because they are conscious of the past/future or are they rational because they are conscious of the present moment and therefore able to have a deeper understanding of everything that impacts their decision making including their past imprints and future possibilities?
+Is the agent rational because they are conscious of the past/future, or are they rational because they are aware of the present moment and, therefore, able to have a deeper understanding of everything that impacts their decision-making, including their past imprints and future possibilities?
 Let me elaborate.

-I think we can make three scales where we put rational agents w.r.t to how conscious they are.
-The first scale would measure how conscious rational agents are as individual consumers.
-The second would measure how conscious we are as consumers in human society.
+We can make three scales where we put rational agents w.r.t to how conscious they are.
+The first scale would measure how conscious rational agents are as individual consumers, and the second would measure how conscious we are as consumers in human society.
 The third scale would measure how conscious we are as rational consumers who are agents of life in this universe.
 Maybe we could give each person a score from 0 to 10 (or 100 or whatever is feasible (but how would that be determined?)).
-Scores across these scales may be positively correlated but not completely dependent on each other.
+Scores across these scales may be positively correlated but not wholly dependent on each other.

-On the consumer scale of rationality, a person with a score of 1 would be conscious of his physical needs but would not be aware of past influences (hence driven by impulses) and future prospects.
-He may well not be able to make the cost-benefit analysis of optimizing his consumption behavior so that he doesn’t suffer in the future.
-And what’s worse is the consequences of his decisions may well be compounded.
-On the other hand, a consumer with a score of 10 would be perfectly capable of making cost-benefit analysis consistently to optimize his consumption behavior and plan a better present and future life.
+On the consumer scale of rationality, a person with a score of 1 would be conscious of his physical needs but unaware of past influences (driven by impulses) and prospects.
+He may not be able to make the cost-benefit analysis of optimizing his consumption behavior so that he doesn’t suffer in the future.
+And worse, the consequences of his decisions may well be compounded.
+On the other hand, a consumer with a score of 10 would be perfectly capable of making a cost-benefit analysis consistently to optimize his consumption behavior and plan a better present and future life.